davidsferreira02/lbaw2373/README.md

 Finally, note that there should be only one image per group.
 One team member should create the image initially and add his team to the **public** repository at Docker Hub.
 You should provide your teacher the details for accessing your Docker image, namely, the Docker username and repository (*DOCKER_USERNAME/lbaw21gg*), in case it was changed.

+While running your container, you can use another terminal to run a shell inside the container by executing:

+    docker run -it lbaw21gg/lbaw21gg bash

+Inside the container you may, for example, see the content of the Web server logs by executing:

+    root@2804d54698c0:/# tail -f /var/log/nginx/error.log    # follow the errors
+    root@2804d54698c0:/# tail -f /var/log/nginx/access.log   # follow the accesses

 ## Laravel code structure